lomodoc/homepage/content/docs/Installation/lomorage-client/_index.md

 # Lomorage Client

-After running Lomorage Service, you can then install Lomorage client on smart phone.
+After running "Lomorage Photo Assistant", you can then install Lomorage client on smart phone.

 You can also use the web client to upload assets on your desktop/laptop, or use it to browser the photo/video gallery.